Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_3_Redacted.md

 PLAN COMPENSATION SCHEDULE ("PCS") ATTACHMENT
 MEDICAID
-For purposes of determining he Rate, the total reimbursement amount that Provider and a have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement In effect on the date of service shall be as set forth below.
+For purposes of determining the eemmmnrsa Rate, the total reimbursement amount that Provider and a arsicuam have agreed upon for the applicable provider type(s) for Covered Services provided under this Agreement in effect on the date of service shall be as set forth below.
 The parties acknowledge and agree that the Medicaid Fee Schedule is subject to modification by J at any time during the term of this Agreement and will be applied on a prospective basis.
-Medicaid Network
+Po Program: Medicaid Network
-Behavioral Health Facil
+Behavioral Health Facili
-Service Description Billing Code
+Billing Code Rate/Methodolog)
 Inpatient Psychiatric Revenue Codes 0114, $561.00 Per Diem Services 0124, 0134, 0154
-Inpatient Detox Services Revenue Codes 0116, $561.00 Per Diem
+Inpatient Detox Services Revenue Codes 0116, $561.00 Per Diem 0126, 0136, 0156
-## 0126
-, 0136, 0156
-## 1
-.
-Applicable for Island County, Whatcom County, and Spokane Facilities only.
+1. Applicable for Island County, Whatcom County, and Spokane Facilities only.
-## 2
-.
-Provider agrees to reference SERI coding guidelines, available through Web portal, to ensure the proper billing and reimbursement.
+2. Provider agrees to reference SERI coding guidelines, available through [J Web portal, to ensure the proper billing and reimbursement.
-Po Program:| Medicaid Network
+Po Program Medicaid Network
 Behavioral Health Facili
-Service Description Billing Code
+Billing Code Rate/Methodolog)
-Co-Occurring Residential 0018 with applicable $314.44 Per Diem Program modifier
+Co-Occurring Residential H0018 with applicable $314.44 Per Diem Program modifier
 Room and Board H2036 with applicable $12.57 modifier
-Provider agrees to reference SERI coding guidelines, available through [J Web portal, to ensure the proper billing and reimbursement.
+Provider agrees to reference SERI coding guidelines, available through J Web portal, to ensure the proper billing and reimbursement.
-## 2
-.Per Diem Method is an all-inclusive rate for each day for all services including, but not limited to professional diagnostic and therapeutic services, ancillary services, supplies, medications, etc. Only one (1) per diem can be billed daily.
+2.Per Diem Method is an all-inclusive rate for each day for all services including, but not limited to professional diagnostic and therapeutic services, ancillary services, supplies, medications, etc. Only one (1) per diem can be billed daily.
+Po Program: Medicaid Network
 Behavioral Health Facili
-Billing Code
+Billing Code Rate/Methodolog)
-Opiate Use Disorder 0018 $279.73 Per Diem
+Opiate Use Disorder H0018 $279.73 Per Diem
 Program
-Room and Board 2036 with applicable $11.87 Per Diem modifiers
+Room and Board H2036 with applicable $11.87 Per Diem modifiers
 Applicable for NPI: 1912563883
-## 1
-.Provider agrees to reference SERI coding guidelines, available through [EE Web portal, to ensure the proper billing and reimbursement.
+1.Provider agrees to reference SERI coding guidelines, available through EE Web portal, to ensure the proper billing and reimbursement.
-## 2
-.Per Diem Method is an all-inclusive rate for each day for all services including, but not limited to professional diagnostic and therapeutic services, ancillary services, supplies, medications, etc. Only one (1) per diem can be billed daily.
+2.Per Diem Method is an all-inclusive rate for each day for all services including, but not limited to professional diagnostic and therapeutic services, ancillary services, supplies, medications, etc. Only one (1) per diem can be billed daily.
-[oo Program:| Medicaid Network
+Po Program: Medicaid Network
-B oral Health Facili
+Behavioral Health Facili
-|__Service Description | Billing Code RatelMethodolog
+Billing Code Rate/Methodolog)
-Sub Acute Withdrawal North Sound Medicaid Percentage Per Month Manaagement- Skagit Eligibles ot Program Utilization
+Sub Acute Withdrawal North Sound Medicaid Percentage Management- Skagit Eligibles of Program Utilization Community Detox multiplied by the amount in